KamiAithein/SilkSpawner/README.md

 ## Additions
  + Ability to break mob spawners with a percent chance of dropping the mob spawner block
- + "Dragon Scale" item which is used to create a dragon scale pick, needed to craft a "Dragon scale pickaxe"
+ + "Dragon Scale" item which is used to create a dragon scale pick, needed to craft a "Dragon scale pickaxe." % drop chance from killing ender dragon.
  + "Dragon scale pickaxe" item that when enchanted with silk touch has a percent chance to drop a mob spawner

 ## Developers